 While often we like to divide people and their choices into “good” and “bad,” the truth is that in most ethical decision-making, right and wrong can be very complex.

 This is especially true for medical providers who regularly face challenging decisions that have the potential to greatly impact the lives of their patients.
-Through this 12-episode program we invite you to explore topics related to medical professionalism, medical ethics, and integrity, and to delve into the social science of our decision-making habits.
+Through this 12-episode series we invite you to explore topics related to conflicts of interest, medical ethics, and burnout, and delve into the social science of our decision-making habits.
 Including interviews with over twenty Duke medical professionals and utilizing the pioneering research of behavioral economist and best-selling author Dan Ariely, we will examine what it means to work with integrity in today’s practice environment, and how to think about making the best decisions when the right answer is not readily apparent.
-We hope after this course you will have a better understanding of what professionalism, a core competency of all medical professions, truly means in the complex world of modern medicine.
+We hope with this series we can bring a deeper understanding of what professionalism means in the complex world of modern medicine.

-If you are a medical professional (or soon-to-be medical professional), this course is for you!
+If you are a medical professional (or soon-to-be medical professional), this series is for you!

 How To Engage